 After several meetings and conversations with the Butlers, it was evident that the Holy Spirit had impressed upon their hearts to alert Nazarenes around the world to the emergent agenda.
 Shortly after this, Nazarene evangelist Beverly Turner joined Concerned Nazarenes and gave the movement a voice.
 Beverly shared the verse that would become the Concerned Nazarenes’ anthem: “If the foundations are destroyed, what can the righteous do?”
 (Psalm 11:3)

-Concerned Nazarenes has grown to include Nazarene pastors and evangelists across the United States – each grieved by the spiritual demise of our much-loved denomination under the influence of the emergent movement.
+Concerned Nazarenes has grown to include Nazarene pastors, evangelists and laypeople across the United States – each grieved by the spiritual demise of our much-loved denomination under the influence of the emergent movement.
 Concerned Nazarenes is a grassroots movement that serves to give voice to all those in the church that share our dismay at the direction in which the emergent movement is striving to guide Nazarene beliefs and practices.
 In 2009, more than 500 Nazarenes across the United States delivered a petition to our General Superintendents, seeking clarification of their stance on the Emergent Church movement.
-Our fervent hope and prayer is that the General Superintendents will respond by purging our denomination of the emergent cancer before it is too late.
+Sadly, the apparent lack of action has enabled the false teachers and leaders to push the denomination further more down the road of apostasy for which there may be no turning back.
+We may be looking at a rescue mission to help many leave their apostate churches and districts, and there will also be many churches that are faithful to God’s word that will be pressured to compromise.

-When will the Concerned Nazarene DVD be available?
-The DVD, “The Emerging Church”, is now available (watch the preview of the Concerned Nazarenes video).
+The DVD, “The Emerging Church”, is available (watch the preview of the Concerned Nazarenes video).
 By the grace of God and the generosity of dedicated Nazarenes, this insightful DVD is being distributed free of charge.
 When we consider that heresy cost our dear Savior His life, what is the price of one DVD?

 1. We are concerned about the authority of God’s Word being undermined.
 We consider His Word to be inerrant (without error) in all matters.
 The emerging church and a number of scholars within our academic institutions have a lower view of Scripture – often called “soteriological inerrancy*” – which we consider unacceptable.
-We do not believe that this is the historical stance of the Church of the Nazarene (see “Nazarenes and the Authority of the Bible.“) We are in full agreement with a resolution for our Article of Faith, “The Holy Scriptures,” that will be presented by the Southwest Indiana District at the General Assembly.
-The resolution states that the “Old and New Testaments” are “inerrant throughout and the supreme authority on everything the scriptures teach.”
+We do not believe that this is the historical stance of the Church of the Nazarene (see “Nazarenes and the Authority of the Bible.“) We are in full agreement with a resolution for our Article of Faith, “The Holy Scriptures,” that was presented by the Southwest Indiana District at the General Assembly in 2009.
+The resolution stated that the “Old and New Testaments” are “inerrant throughout and the supreme authority on everything the scriptures teach.”
 In the words of the Psalmist, David: “Forever, O Lord, Your word is settled in Heaven” (Psalm 119:89)

 5. We are concerned about the emergent ideology that our academic institutions and General Church within the United States are promoting (see The Reemerging of the Emerging Church).
 We ask a simple question: “Why are we giving a platform to those who would fabricate this falsehood, when the Gospel of Jesus Christ was and is and always will be the “power of God unto salvation” (Romans 1:16) for all mankind, and for every generation?”
 The emergent ideology is a perversion of the Word of God and the doctrine of the Church of the Nazarene.